12 Wardrobe Tips For Your Personal Branding Photo Shoot

 Prints can sometimes be distracting in photographs, stealing attention away from YOU as the focus of the image, or even clashing with items in the background.
 Instead, it’s best to wear solid pops of colour which complement you without creating too much distraction.

 However there are always exceptions, and I don’t believe in rules when it comes to fashion!
 For example a printed piece would look great in a location that isn’t busy or distracting, or maybe you want to showcase a more fun and youthful side in your brand photos.
 Personally I love prints, especially florals, but again it suits my brand words which are feminine, playful and vibrant.
 So if you opt to wear a print really think how that piece ties into your brand direction.

 2. Wear clothes that fit well

-There’s nothing worse than ill-fitting clothing to ruin your professional image.
-Any clothing you choose should be properly fitted, look professional and complement your figure.
-Likewise, avoid wearing anything that’s either loose and slouchy or skin tight and uncomfortable.
+There’s nothing worse than ill-fitting clothing to ruin your professional image (and trust me, you’ll be tugging at it the whole time during your photo shoot 😣) Any clothing you choose should be properly fitted, look professional and complement your figure.
+Likewise, avoid wearing anything that’s either very loose and slouchy or skin tight and uncomfortable.

 3. Accessorize your outfit

 Jewelry can really elevate an outfit to the next level, making you look even more stylish and polished than your regular day-to-day look.
 (This is totally the reason why you accessorize for a night out! 😄) Just remember that less is more with jewelry, so keep the number of pieces you wear to a minimum and limit the focal point to one area.
 For example, don’t wear big earrings together with a big necklace; just choose one and let it shine!